sftblw/birdsite_live/README.md

 This project is a *fork* of [the original BirdsiteLIVE from NicolasConstant](https://github.com/NicolasConstant/BirdsiteLive).
+This fork runs in production on [a large BirdsiteLIVE instance](https://twtr.plus).
 Changes made in this fork include:

 * Rework About page entirely - also disclose unlisted accounts and federation restrictions
 * Cache Tweets so that, for example, Announces do not hit rate limits